-Your adrenals are also an integral part of your body’s response to stress.
-To be healthy our adrenals need feeding.
-And what they like to eat are minerals, B Vitamins and plenty of Vitamin C.
+- Your adrenals are also an integral part of your body’s response to stress.
+To be healthy, your adrenals need feeding.
+And what they like to eat are minerals, B vitamins, and plenty of Vitamin C.

 Unfortunately, one of the major ways we “stress out” our adrenals is by not feeding them with the minerals they need to function.
-When our adrenals are mineral deficient, we may suffer from insomnia, have an acidic, ache-y stomach and have trouble digesting food.
-Our hormones will be out of balance, we feel sluggish and tired, gain weight, feel depressed and have difficulty concentrating.
+When our adrenals are mineral deficient, we may suffer from insomnia; have an acidic, ache-y stomach; and have trouble digesting food.
+Our hormones will be out of balance, and we'll feel sluggish and tired, gain weight, feel depressed, and have difficulty concentrating.

-So feeding your adrenals with minerals is important for everyone, especially children and teens who are not only growingbut who will become the future parents of the world.
-Create healthy children and teens, help them create a healthy new generation of babies someday and we can turn around the health crisis on the planet.
+So feeding your adrenals with minerals is important for everyone, especially children and teens who are not only growing but who will become the future parents of the world.
+Create healthy children and teens, help them create a healthy new generation of babies someday, and we can turn around the health crisis on our planet.

-Research has shown that when a pregnant woman experiences stress during her pregnancy her fetus experiences stress too.
+A 2017 University of Zurich study showed that when a pregnant woman experiences stress during her pregnancy, her fetus experiences stress too.9 Stress hormones can be sent to the baby through the amniotic fluid.
 Stress has a negative effect on the mother's adrenals, but it also affects her baby's newly-forming adrenal cells.

-One research study shows that when babies experience stress in the womb the cells of their adrenals are expanded and become weak.
-The study showed that these children were highly intelligent but could not handle stressful situations.
+Other studies show that when babies experience stress in the womb, the cells of their adrenals are expanded and become weak.
+The children studied were highly intelligent but could not handle stressful situations.
 They had trouble focusing and sitting calmly in school.
-They had trouble going to sleep at night.
-(Sound familiar?)
+They had trouble going to sleep at night.10 (Sound familiar?)
 This certainly helps explain behavioral and learning problems after birth.
-Research also indicates that children whose mothers experienced stress during pregnancy may be at greater risk for mental illness later in life.2 (This may explain the climbing rate of teen depression today and depression among those of African American decent.)
+Research also indicates that children whose mothers experienced stress during pregnancy may be at greater risk for mental illness later in life, including schizophrenia.11

-Clearly our current epidemics of mental health problems and developmental disorders like autism and ADD can be traced back to poor nutrition, environmental toxins and stressful lifestyles.
+Clearly, our current epidemics of mental health problems and developmental disorders like autism and ADD can be traced back to poor nutrition, environmental toxins, and stressful lifestyles, in many cases.
 Fortunately, Body Ecology has a number of wonderful solutions to offer the world at this time.